typeable/nix-pills-ru/README.md

 This repo contains a presentation about nix based on the wonderful [nix-pills](https://nixos.org/nixops/nix-pills).

-Markdown document is located [here](./nix.md)
+Markdown document is located [here](./presentation.md).

+PDF is located in the ["releases" tab in github repo](https://github.com/typeable/nix-pills-ru/releases).

+To enter an environment with all the needed packages, run `nix-shell`.

-To build a PDF presentation and speaker's notes in HTML, run `nix-shell`
+To build PDF of the presentation and speaker's notes, run `make` (either after installing `pandoc`, `pandoc-filter-graphviz` and `graphviz` or from within the `nix-shell`).

-To start automatic regeneration of aforementioned build artifacts, run `nix-shell --run make`
+To start automatic regeneration of aforementioned files, run `make autoreload`.